 Brazil nuts, brown rice, chickpeas and lentils

 These foods are rich in an amino acid called methionine, and particularly Brazil nuts.
 Methionine is essential for a process called methylation, which removes toxic metals from the body.
 Toxic metals can be found in a wide range of products, and if not excreted by the liver can build up and cause health problems.
+Brazil nuts are also excellent for improving your mood - find out more in our nutritionists article '5 foods to improve your mood'.

 Glutathione is another substance which is made from the methylation process.
 Glutathione is a major detoxification compound with rids the body of solvents, herbicides, fungicides and polycyclic aromatic hydrocarbons.
 Try to incorporate these foods into your diet as much as possible to help your liver do its job.